harishsg993010/DamnVulnerableLLMProject/README.md

 # Credit

-All based on the [Amjad Masad Chat bot](https://ai.repl.page) by IronCladDev on Replit For more information on how this works, check out [Zahid Khawaja's Tutorial](https://replit.com/@zahidkhawaja/Replit-Assistant?v=1).
+base code based on the [Amjad Masad Chat bot](https://ai.repl.page) by IronCladDev on Replit For more information on how this works, check out [Zahid Khawaja's Tutorial](https://replit.com/@zahidkhawaja/Replit-Assistant?v=1).